 The castle of Joux

-After the death of Charles the Bold (1433-1477), Maria (1457-1482), heir to the Duchy of Burgundy, married Archduke Maximilian of Austria (1559-1519).
+After the death of Charles the Bold (1433-1477), Maria of Burgundy (1457-1482), heir of Charles, married Archduke Maximilian of Austria (1559-1519).

-The military role of the fort became insignificant in the middle of the 18th century and the castle became a state prison as notorious as the Bastille.
+The military role of the fort became insignificant in the middle of the 18th century.
+The castle became a state prison as notorious as the Bastille.

 The castle survived the French Revolution because of its remote location.
 The castle houses a museum nowadays.
 (Source and further information: www.chateaudejoux.com).